franciscofbc/franciscofbc/README.md

 My name is **Francisco**...
 Welcome to my github profile 😄

-I'm from and living in Rio Grande do Sul and I'm searching for my first job as a dev
+I'm from and living in Rio Grande do Sul <!--and I'm searching for my first job as a dev-->

 I'm graduated in Computer Science at Unijui and at the moment I'm taking a course on EBAC to become a full stack dev (currently I'm learning skills related to front end)